BigCommerce Review: The Best All-in-One Ecommerce Platform?

 - What kind of features do I really need?

 The bottom line is, your business may already have the infrastructure it needs to start offering products for sale on your main website.
-It may not be worth duplicating that functionality with a self-hosted store on a platform like BigCommerce instead.
+It may not be worth duplicating that functionality with a self-hosted store on one of the ecommerce platforms like BigCommerce instead.

-But if you’re still starting out or just want to get a store going quickly, an all-in-one option might be just what you need.
-With that said, let’s take a deep dive into BigCommerce!
+But if you're still starting out or just want to get a store going quickly, an all-in-one ecommerce platform might be just what you need.
+With that said, let's take a deep dive into BigCommerce!